hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 Under `Advanced` of Firefox `Preferences`, I check 'Use autoscrolling' as this prevents me accidentally middle clicking on a page and activating the stupid clipboard URL load.

-## Why you should use a Display Manager
+## Why you should use a display manager

-If you need autologin use something like slim, but if not then the default `xdm` that openSUSE uses on X only installations is good enough.
+If you need autologin use something like `slim`, but if not then the default `xdm` that openSUSE uses on X only installations is good enough.

 Example .xsession for `xdm` display manager: